avito-tech/aqueduct/docs/concurrency.rst

-Web concurrency example
+Web Concurrency Example
 #######################

-If you use aqueduct in web service, you may need to scale your service with web workers concurrency.
+When building a web service with Aqueduct, you may need to scale your application by running multiple concurrent web workers.

-Usually the reason to use concurrency is main process bottle neck (i.e.: main process handles http requests, manages serialization/deserialization, data validation and convertion.
-When you use aqueduct it also manages aqueduct Flow instance and its utility functionality)
+The main motivation for enabling concurrency is to avoid bottlenecks in the main process.
+Typically, the main process is responsible for handling HTTP requests, managing serialization and deserialization, performing data validation and conversion, and, when using Aqueduct, running the Flow instance along with its utility functions.

-When you enable concurrency usually your scenario is to have multiple web concurrent workers and single `aqueduct.Flow` instance.
+To improve scalability, a common setup is to run multiple concurrent web workers sharing a single aqueduct.Flow instance.

-For this scenario we suggest to use `gunicorn` with `preload app` feature and stand alone process which communicates with web workers by Unix Domain Sockets and manages single Flow instance.
+For this scenario, we recommend using Gunicorn with the preload_app feature, combined with a standalone process that manages a single Flow instance.
+The web workers communicate with this process via Unix Domain Sockets.

-It handles tasks from all the workers.
-Here is the scheme:
+This standalone Flow process handles tasks from all workers.
+The diagram below illustrates the difference:

 .. image:: socket_scheme.png
    :alt: New Scheme
    :width: 600px
    :align: center

-Old scheme:
+Old scheme (without a dedicated Flow process):

 .. image:: no_socket_scheme.png
    :alt: Old Scheme